aviart/gd-star-rating/trunk/readme.txt

 == Changelog ==
 = 1.5.1 =
+* Number of SQL queries reduced by more than 65%
+* Cachind and prefetch of data to reduce number of sql queries
 * Caching of templates to reduce number of sql queries
+* Few bugs causing additional unneeded SQL queries

 = 1.5.0 =
 * Modifying WP Query to use ratings for sorting